Best Volkswagen Electric & Hybrid Cars 2026: Complete ID Range Guide & UK Salary Sacrifice Savings

 Source: Volkswagen Newsroom

-Volkswagen has positioned itself as Europe's leading electric vehicle manufacturer in 2025, with a comprehensive UK lineup spanning £30,860 to £68,960.
+Volkswagen has positioned itself as Europe's leading electric vehicle manufacturer in 2026, with a comprehensive UK lineup spanning £30,860 to £68,960.
 The German manufacturer has an ambitious transformation strategy involving $130+ billion (USD) in EV investment through 2028, strategic partnerships with Rivian and QuantumScape, and a pipeline of nine new models by 2027.

 Most significantly, VW is preparing to launch its game-changing ID.Polo (formerly ID.2) in early 2026 at approximately £22,000, targeting mass-market electrification while developing next-generation platforms that will underpin 80% of future models.
-In this article, we’ll take you through the current Volkswagen EV lineup, exploring features, performance, and pricing, plus how salary sacrifice can make these electric vehicles more affordable for UK employees.
+In this article, we’ll take you through the current Volkswagen EV lineup, exploring features, performance, and pricing, plus how salary sacrifice can make these electric and hybrid vehicles more affordable for UK employees.

 Key Insights